phamgiakiet273/HateSpeechDetection_21DAI_SIU/preprocess_data/README.md

 This module preprocesses YouTube comments/transcripts for hate speech detection models.
 It includes steps to clean, filter, and standardize comments, making them ready for further analysis or model input.
 The preprocessing ensures that comments retain key features important for detecting offensive or hate speech, while irrelevant elements are removed or adjusted.

 Input: a list of comments/transcripts

 Output: a list of preprocessed comments/transcripts

 ## Features

--   **Filtering non-English comments**: Filters out comments that are not in English (label isn't `__label__eng_Latn`) using *facebook/fasttext-language-identification*.
+-   **Filtering non-English texts**: Filters out comments / sentences in transcript that are not in English (label isn't `__label__eng_Latn`) using *facebook/fasttext-language-identification*.
 -  **Cleaning comments**: The function performs several cleaning tasks, including the removal of unnecessary punctuation using RegEx, removing emoji, replacing numbers with corresponding letters to handle leetspeak (e.g., "h4t3" becomes "hate"), and ensuring that comments contain at least 2 letters.

 **No spell-checking**: In toxic comments, there might be a correlation between misspelled text and toxicity.
 Spell-checking system might auto-correct hate speech terms / misspelled texts into completely different words.